A Time To Chill:

 As his latest addition to the pro-life movement, Rev. Bray has just published a new essay with the subtitle: "A defense for those who refrain from exercising the right to terminate an unwanted abortionist."
 The essay can be found here .

-Ironically Rev. Michael Bray chose as his publishing forum for the new essay a newsletter designed for, and distributed to, the people who are spending their lives in prison for trying to defend the lives of unborn babies.
+Ironically Rev. Michael Bray chose as his publishing forum for the new essay a newsletter designed for, and distributed to, the people who are spending their lives in prison for trying to defend the lives of unborn babies (the link cited above goes directly to Michael Bray's website).
 To see the irony you must understand that this newsletter (administered by John Dunkle and entitled "Abortion Is Murder") regularly publishes the work of nationally famous aborters of abortionists like Eric Rudolph and Jim Kopp and Michael Griffin, and has also published at one time or another work from most of the people who are spending their lives in prison for resisting legalized abortion.
 Men like Clay Waagner and Peter Knight and women like Shelly Shannon.

 So it has to be seen to be ironic that in a history of a pro life movement filled with ironic actions, Rev. Bray chose the particular forum where people are literally sacrificing their lives for attempting to defend unborn babies in imminent danger of death to explain why God not only does not require that Christians make the defense of the lives of unborn babies in imminent danger of death their first priority but does not in fact require any Christian to necessarily do anything at all in the defense of those babies.